Individual Grants

 How likely is it that you’ll give me some money?

 We award as many grants as we can, however we never have enough money to support everyone who applies to us.
 When we have lots of applications, we will consider an applicant’s financial situation as well as how closely the application fits our eligibility criteria.
+We also look at whether you have received a grant from us before and how much the grant was for.

 Where does the money come from?